Skip to content

 int width = ViewGroup.LayoutParams.MATCH_PARENT;

-// Get the adaptive banner height.
+// Get the anchored adaptive banner height

 int heightDp = MaxAdFormat.BANNER.getAdaptiveSize( this ).getHeight();